3 Mai

-3 Mai (3마이) is the third studio album by South Korean singer Psy, released on September 19, 2002.
+3 Mai (3마이) is the third studio album by South Korean singer Psy, released on September 19, 2002 by Pan Entertainment.
 It contains 15 songs, including the two singles "Champion" and "Paradise".
 By February 2003, the album sold over 135,000 copies in South Korea.

 Background and release

 The third album was released in September 2002 with a launch on an internet music site.
 The title of the album "3 mai" means cheap.
 Unlike his previous albums, the lyrics were less explicit.
 Regarding the change, Psy commented that "3mai was intended as a project for taking a break, however, it should not be intended as a change of my personality."
 Lee Sun-hee, Kim Wan-sun, Park mi kyung, and Lee Jae-hoon of Cool featured in the album as vocals, as well as Park Jae-Eun, Psy's older sister.